Why read this

 Waitzkin tells the story of how this happened to him.
 He was facing a guy that was used to rattle opponents with foul play.
 By being unmoved, Waitzkin turned his tactics against him.
 The opponent landed one cheap shot, but Waitzkin knocked him out of the tournament.

 On another confrontation, in his first match of the 2002 Chung Hwa Cup, he was against the Austrian representative, who had just won the European championship a few months earlier.
 He played dirty and counted on getting into his opponents’ heads.
 However, a large part of Waitzkin’s training the previous couple of years had been focused on handling his kind.
 He knocked him out of the tournament.
 Know their dirty tricks, be ready for them and know how to handle each of them.
-When they happen coldly do what you rehearsed before.
+When they happen, coldly do what you rehearsed before.
 Accept that people will do shit as part of life, deal with that with a strategic cold head and swiftly move on to the next thing after you do, unfazed.
-For you, they are but hurdles that you need to overcome, nothing more.
+For you, they are but hurdles, which you are expecting and prepared, for you to overcome, nothing more.

 Do your experiences point to similar conclusions as Waitzkin’s?
 What would you say was your tipping point in your quest to learn better? — Josh Waitzkin, The Art of Learning